Pirmayr/Run2/Commands.md

 #### directoryexists

-tests if the specified directory exists
+tests wether the specified directory exists

 * directory: directory to be tested for existence